Laser Eye Surgery FAQs: About Results and Outcomes

 Could my corneal flap become loose?

-Very rarely, the microkeratome instrument will cut a free cap, without a hinge.
-This affects about one in 1,500 cases.
+On rare occasions, the laser can cut a free cap, without a hinge.
+This occurs in about 1 in 1,500 cases.
 If this happens, the surgeon will replace the cap after the laser part of the procedure.
 We will tell you this has happened and warned to take extra care not to rub your eye soon after surgery, to reduce the risk of losing the free cap.
-Even in the days when surgeons did Laser Eye Surgery without a hinge, it was extremely rare for anyone to lose the part of the cornea that a surgeon had cut and replaced.

 What causes night time side effects after Laser Eye Surgery and can they be treated?